Toyota TF105: Development

 Work began on the design and manufacture of the TF105 shortly before the end of the 2004 season, as work had to be done on the engine to make sure that it would safely endure two race meetings, which was a requirement in the FIA regulations for 2005.
 Many elements of the car were entirely new.
-The car's design was supervised by Technical Director Mike Gascoyne, and the chassis was designed by Gustav Brunner.
+The car's design was supervised by Technical Director Mike Gascoyne, and the chassis was designed by Gustav Brunner with the engine being designed by Luca Marmorini.